Hello there!

 • MFA module is successfully configured, you are now able to login on the Desktop with an MFA.

-• If you enter the correct password it should prompt for the OTP.
+• If you enter the correct password it will prompt for the OTP.

 6. Configure Your User Directory (Optional)